evilsocket/arc/README.md

 ---

-Arc is a manager for your secrets made of `arc`, a RESTful API server written in Go which exposes read and write primitives for encrypted records, and `arc`, the client application implemented in HTML5 and javascript, which runs in every modern browser and  it is served by `arc` itself.
+Arc is a manager for your secrets.
+It's made of `arc`, a RESTful API server written in Go which exposes read and write primitives for encrypted records, and `arc`, the client application implemented in HTML5 and JavaScript, which runs in every modern browser and is served by `arc` itself.

-Records are generated, encrypted and decrypted **client side** by `arc` (with AES256 in GCM mode, using 10000 iterations for the PBKDF2 key derivation function, everything [WebCrypto](https://www.w3.org/TR/WebCryptoAPI/) based ), which offers an intuitive management system equipped with UI widgets including:
+Records are generated, encrypted and decrypted **client side** by `arc` (with AES256 in GCM mode, using 10000 iterations for the PBKDF2 key derivation function, everything [WebCrypto](https://www.w3.org/TR/WebCryptoAPI/)-based), which offers an intuitive management system equipped with UI widgets including:

 - Simple text inputs.
 - Simple text areas.